-Necrosis is death of body tissue.
-It occurs when there is not enough blood flowing to the tissue, whether from injury, radiation, or chemicals.
-Necrosis is not reversible.
+Necrosis is the death of body tissue.
+It occurs when too little blood flows to the tissue.
+This can be from injury, radiation, or chemicals.
+Necrosis cannot be reversed.

-When substantial areas of tissue die due to a lack of blood supply, the condition is called gangrene.
+When large areas of tissue die due to a lack of blood supply, the condition is called gangrene.

 Wallig MA, Janovitz EB.
 Morphologic manifestations of toxic cell injury.
 In: Haschek WM, Rousseaux CG, Wallig MA.
 Haschek and Rousseaux's Handbook of Toxicologic Pathology.
 3rd ed.
 Waltham, MA: Academic Press, Elsevier; 2013:chap 4.

 Update Date 8/14/2015

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.